Pravallikamaddi/Danny-Diner-SQL-Case-Study/README.md

 ORDER BY s.customer_id;
 ```
 ## Bonus Questions:

 1.**Join All The Things**:
 -The following questions are related creating basic data tables that Danny and his team can use to quickly derive insights without needing to join the underlying tables using SQL.

-  -Recreate the following table output using the available data:
+  -Recreate the following table output using the available data.

 | Customer ID | Order Date   | Product Name | Price | Member |
 |-------------|--------------|--------------|-------|--------|